capocasa/pharao/README.md

 Run in production
 -----------------

 The easiest way and most secure way to run pharao on a Linux web server is with systemd.
-You can get an isolated system with its own user by creating the file below. systemd will create an isolated state directory in /var/lib/pharao for you, so if you open a database "foo.db" it will go into /var/lib/pharao/foo.db and be accessible only by the pharao user.
+You can get an isolated system with its own user by creating the file below. systemd will create an isolated state directory in `/var/lib/pharao` for you, so if you open a database `foo.db` it will go into `/var/lib/pharao/foo.db` and be accessible only by the pharao user.

 ```